grame-cncm/faustdoc/src/tutorials/rnbo.md

 Note that the generated code uses the so-called [scalar code generation model](https://faustdoc.grame.fr/manual/compiler/#structure-of-the-generated-code), the default one, where the compiled sample generation code is done in `compute`.

+### Testting the generated codebox~ code

-To be tested, the generated code has to be pasted in a codebox~ item in a RNBO patch.
+To be tested, the generated code has to be pasted in a codebox~ component in an englobing RNBO patch.

+### Known issues

+This is a [Work In progess] and the generated code does not always work as expected:

+ - parameters handing is not yet fully functioning, in particular when DSP programs only outputting audio are compiled
+ - beware, some DSP produce incorrect audio samples !